tjeck97/chess-sharpness-eval/README.md

 Experienced chess players are able to identify "sharp" positions versus calm ones after studying a given position, and can even identify whether white or black has the easier position to play.
 However, there haven't been many attempts to measure or quantify Sharpness.
 This project intends to calculate sharpness systematically.

+The traditional evaluation bar is displayed on the left side of the board, while the Sharpness bar appears on the right.
+The colors reflect the absolute sharpness of each position, and the divider within the bar represents the relative sharpness between White and Black.

 <p align="center">
   <img src="frontend/src/assets/img.png" alt="Sharpness Eval Chess Screenshot" width="600"/>